arthurmelton/useonemessage.com/README.md

 # Use one message

 Have you ever found yourself talking about something but saying it in multiple messages?
-This might sound inocent but it can be very annoying.
+This might sound innocent but it can be very annoying.
 Take this example:

 > (9:15:30) **Foo** I just found out the craziest thing\